 The County's unemployment rate is typically higher than the State's or the national average due to the seasonal nature of its large agricultural employment base.
-The County's unemployment rate ranged to a high of 17.4% during the fiscal year with a summertime level of 14.9% reflecting the availability of seasonal agricultural jobs.
+The County's unemployment rate ranged to a high of 16% during the fiscal year with a summertime level of 13.8% reflecting the availability of seasonal agricultural jobs.
 These rates contrast with the 20 year low of 9% in 2006 and a 9.21% average for fiscal year 2007-08.

 The County remained the leading agricultural county in the State and nation.
-Total gross agricultural production in 2011 increased by 15.84% over 2010, exceeding the five billion dollar mark for a fifth consecutive year.
-While agriculture currently accounts for 14.25% of wage and salary employment, other important sources of employment include services 34.42%; government 20.13%; trade, transportation and utilities 17.32%; construction 3.56%; and manufacturing 7.32%.
-In recent years, agriculture jobs have declined due to increased efficiencies, farm consolidations, farm land retirements and tight water supplies that continue to keep agricultural employment lower than in previous years.
-Construction jobs continued to drop due to the poor housing market.
+Total gross agricultural production in 2012 decreased by 3.29% over 2011 but exceeded the five billion dollar mark for a sixth consecutive year.
+While agriculture currently accounts for 14.74% of wage and salary employment, other important sources of employment include: government 19.32%; trade, transportation and utilities 17.33%; education and health services 12.93%; leisure and hospitality services 8.44%; professional and business services 8.41%; manufacturing 7.05%; and construction 3.65%.